DBSA Online Support Group

 Please note, DBSA does not endorse any organization listed below nor endorse or recommend the use of any specific treatment or medication listed on this website.

-The founder of our Conejo Valley, California chapter has used his experience with support groups and technology to develop a new type of online meeting.
+Depression Recovery Groups (video-based, real-time online support group) The founder of our Conejo Valley, California chapter has used his experience with support groups and technology to develop a new type of online meeting.
 The peer-led meetings are done with webconference technology.
 This allows participants to see their group leader and to talk with each other using a phone line or VOIP (their computer).
 Participants can also see and interact with slides that facilitators use to help structure the meetings.
-Click on this link to join the site and register for the free Depression Recovery Group meeting: www.depressionrecoverygroups.com/DBSA.
+Meetings are free but there is a voluntary "virtual pass the basket" where participants can contribute whatever they feel is appropriate.
+Click on this link to join the site and register for the Depression Recovery Group meeting: www.depressionrecoverygroups.com/DBSA.

 All DBSA support groups follow the same basic meeting structure.